News in the Diabetes World

 The CDC has released the 2017 diabetes United States statistics report.
-Diabetes affects 30.3 million people – 23.1 million diagnosed with diabetes and 7.2 million still un-diagnosed.
-There are 84.1 million adults with pre-diabetes which eventually turns to diabetes if not treated with weight loss, change in eating habits and exercise.
+News reports today show that diabetes affects 30.3 million people.
+Of those, 23.1 million have been diagnosed, and 7.2 million are still un-diagnosed.
+There are 84.1 million adults with pre-diabetes.
+Pre-diabetes can eventually turn to diabetes if not treated with weight loss, change in eating habits, and exercise.
 The breakdown percentages remain about 5 % for type 1 diabetes and 95% for type 2 diabetes.
 These numbers are staggering, and the money spent on diabetes treatment, products and research is enormous in the diabetes world.

 The competition in the world of diabetes is extremely high since diabetes is big business especially in new technology.
-Many existing and new Pharma-companies are joining the race to offer smarter methods of medication delivery, more efficient medications, advanced testing supplies and testing systems along with a variety of apps to make living with diabetes much easier with better outcomes.
+Many existing and new Pharma-companies are joining the race to offer smarter methods of medication delivery.
+They are also developing more efficient medications, advanced testing supplies and testing systems.
+There are also a variety of apps to make living with diabetes much easier with better outcomes.
 The list is extensive, but let’s look at some of the latest offerings in the world of diabetes:

 Medicare Diabetes Prevention Program

 The MDPP is the first of its kind through Medicare that offers seniors access to help them avoid type 2 diabetes.
 For years, seniors were not trained in diabetes management until they had an A1C of 6.5% or above which is considered type 2 diabetes.
 According to the American Diabetes Association, “50% of seniors enrolled in Medicare have pre-diabetes and more than 25% have type 2 diabetes”.
 This means all those who had pre-diabetes had no real education or guidance to stop the progression to full blown diabetes.